fitch09/Arctic_cloud_RTM/README.md

 ## Software you need to install for phase function mie program to run
 3) libradtran http://www.libradtran.org/doku.php?id=download
 4) ifort (fortran installer) https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/fortran-compiler.html#gs.9cilhc

+## Software necessary to edit these files
+A terminal text editor is required to run these files.
+I prefer emacs myself: https://www.gnu.org/software/emacs/download.html

+### To edit a file type the following command:

+emacs FILENAME

+Example: emacs WaterV2.conf

+### To create a new blank file in emacs:

+emacs NEWFILENAME_ThatDoesntExist_rememberToAddFileExtention

+Example: emacs HellowWorld.txt

+File Extensions are endless, for mcarats files use .conf for main program after your file name, for text files use .txt, etc.

+### Basic Emacs Commands:

+Save: Ctrl + x followed by Ctrl + s

+Exit: Ctrl + x followed by Ctrl + c

+# Files Contained in this Repository and How to use them.